Finaps/swipeList/README.md

 # Swipe List

-This widget gives you the ability to create a list of objects that allows gestures in order to perform microflow actions to a list.
+This widget gives you the ability to create a list of objects that allows gestures in order to perform Microflow actions to a list.
+Some Inbox application have a really nice ListView where users can swipe right to mark the email done or to display some buttons.
+With this widget it is possible to recreate this User interface functionality, allowing a you to use gestures on a list.

 ##Authors